Peller Reacts to Massive Audience of Hallelujah Challenge Live Stream: "No Musician Can Do Dis"

 - The TikTok star also made a bold claim about how no musician could pull such a number for a livestream session online

-Nigerian TikTok star and streamer Habeeb Hazmat, better known as Peller, has reacted to the social media users participating in the ongoing Hallelujah Challenge.
+Nigerian TikTok star and streamer Habeeb Hazmat, better known as Peller, has reacted to the number of social media users participating in the ongoing Hallelujah Challenge.

-Peller, who made headlines after reacting to Nathaniel Bassey's prophecy during the challenge earlier this year, was stunned by the number of people he saw following the challenge live on Instagram.
+Peller, who made headlines by reacting to Nathaniel Bassey's prophecy during the challenge earlier this year, was impressed by how many people he saw following along online.

 Source: Instagram